 In order to substantiate the policy of the University of Amsterdam (UvA) on equal opportunities and cultural diversity, the UvA would like to use the Cultural Diversity Barometer of Statistics Netherlands (CBS).
 Personal data will therefore need to be shared with CBS.
 This concerns the personal data of staff employed on the following reference dates: year-end 2010, year-end 2015 and year-end 2020.
-Staff working for the UvA on these dates has been informed by a letter via email on March 4, 2021.
-A notice will also be published in the employee newsletter and the alumni newsletter.
+Staff working for the UvA on these dates has been informed by a letter via email on 4 March 2021.
+In addition, a notice was published in the employee newsletter and the alumni newsletter.

 On 19 April 2021, employees were informed that the UvA wants to take extra time to answer any questions from within the organisation about the barometer.
 Any further steps in this process will be announced in due course.